-Updated A&I from 07/18/2021, overall status rated as good.
-As of 7/18/2021 (the day that we are updating the CVSP) we are rated fair.
+Updated A&I from 07/25/2022, overall status rated as good.
+As of 7/25/2022 (the day that we are updating the CVSP) we are rated good.

-Problem Statement Narrative: Describe any issues encountered for any SSDQ category not rated as "Good" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).
+Problem Statement Narrative: Describe any issues encountered for all SSDQ measures not rated as "Good/Green" in the Current SSDQ Rating category column above (i.e., problems encountered, obstacles overcome, lessons learned, etc.).